-How did you become interested in counseling?
+How did you become interested in your profession?

 How has this experience helped prepare you for your career?